dp-aji/Mask-RCNN-weeds/README.md

 Fig.  1. a. separate weeds, b. weeds, c. weeds clustered, d. different lighting

-The image is taken from above, to get the position of the image that corresponds to the machine later.
+The image is taken from above, to get the position of the image that used to the machine later.
 Images of corn plants taken about 1000 pictures / photos with different factors.
 The photo taken has JPG format.
 With image sizes of 4000x3000, 4608x2128, and 4160x3120.
+By using different pixel levels, it is expected to get a different calculation level for each image.
 For the machine to be implemented it will look like this.

 ![alt text](https://github.com/dp-aji/Mask-RCNN-weeds/blob/f217fdb853e79f1f29b37b4569589db96882df32/assets/fig%202.png)

 Fig.  2. example how to take picture for dataset

 # Data set Construction and annotation
-To reduce the computing and running time of the image training for the model, the size of the photo was reduced to 1280x720 pixel.
+To reduce the computing and running time of the image training for the model, the size of the photo was reduced to 1280x720 pixel.even though it is converted to the small and same pixel size, but the pixel level of the image is different because it has taken using different ppi(pixel per inch) cameras.
 To avoid the similarity of images, different images are selected.
 The number of data is approximately 1000 photos.
 The image used as training data is 80% and the other used as validation is 20%.
 For the types of weeds is used in this study are Ageratum sp., Commelina sp., Eleusine sp., Sacciolepis sp., here is an example of an image from a weed that became a research dataset:

 ![alt text](https://github.com/dp-aji/Mask-RCNN-weeds/blob/7dfc83ac2b47b4e6622c4571a6286fea9ebcc660/assets/fig%203.png)